What are Degrees of Freedom?

 Chi-Square 3 X 2 Table

-Now, let’s try a 3 X 2 table.
+Now, let’s try finding degrees of freedom for 3 X 2 table.
 The table below illustrates the example that I use in my post about the chi-square test of independence.
 In that post, I determine whether there is a statistically significant relationship between uniform color and deaths on the original Star Trek TV series.

 In the table, one categorical variable is shirt color, which can be blue, gold, or red.
 The other categorical variable is status, which can be dead or alive.
 After I entered the two bolded values, I can calculate all the remaining cells.
 Consequently, this table has 2 DF.